nthana/Turtle/README.md

 - PenSize
 - Visible

-## A Note on "Fill" command:
+## A Note on the "Fill" command:
-- A path was memorized while using Forward/Backward/ArcLeft/ArcRight
+- A path was memorized while using Forward/Backward/ArcLeft/ArcRight.
 - That memorized path will be used when the "Fill" command was called.
 - The path lines will be auto redrawn again after the fill occur.
 - The path will be auto-reset when: